-Line Item Subject Matter Test of Controls Substantive Testing Information Establishment Expenses (IE) Subject Matter Information (i) Establishment Registers showing number of staff employed, pay scales etc. (ii) Payrolls; (iii) payroll ledgers; (i) check policies of recruitment and check whether there are any broad violations {the idea is not to check each and every recruitment, but whether the entity has made recruitments despite ban on recruitment or recruitment has been made on contract basis despite a ban on such recruitments} (ii) check segregation of duties regarding maker, checker and approver of payroll (i) check the results of trend analyses and identify the bumps and dips, if any and examine the reasons; (ii) check 100% of payrolls of the top 20 personnel and that of the maker, checker and approver of payrolls for at least 4 months randomly selected, to ensure that the pay and allowances drawn by them are correct; (iii) check on a approver of payroll bills; (iii) check that adequate system exists to resolve discrepancies in pay and allowances; (iii) check on a small sample basis pay roll of other employees; (iv) check on a sample basis position of advances and their recoupment; (v) check payroll with actual payments; (vi) in case of payment directly to the bank, check on a sample basis , the bank scrolls to reconcile the actual payments; (vii) check that the establishment expenses are booked on gross basis with adjustments for
+Line Item Subject Matter Test of Controls Substantive Testing Information Establishment Expenses (IE) (i) Establishment Registers showing number of staff employed, pay scales etc. (ii) Payrolls; (iii) payroll ledgers; recruitment and check (i) check the results of trend analyses and identify the bumps and dips, if any and examine the reasons; (ii) check 100% of payrolls of the top 20 personnel and that of the maker, checker and approver of payrolls for at least 4 months randomly selected, to ensure that the pay and allowances drawn by them are correct; (iii) check on a small sample basis position of advances and their recoupment; (v) check payroll with actual payments; (vi) in case of payment directly to the bank, check on a sample basis , the bank scrolls to reconcile the actual payments; (vii) check that the establishment expenses are booked on gross basis with adjustments for

-Line Item Subject Information Matter Test of Controls Substantive Testing momadon deductions in other ledgers; reconcile with other ledgers relating to deductions; (viii) check exclusions; Other Administrative Expenses(IE) (i) List/ contributing balance Ledgers to this (i) check delegation of financial powers to ensure that proper control exists; (i) check the results of trend analysis in respect of individual ledgers (ii) collect list of ledger balances which aggregate to this balance; (i) check on a sample basis journal and ledger entries to ensure that no imprudent expenditure or any expenditure which is prima facie excessive has taken place; (ii) check on a sample basis that no expenses which should be booked under establishment expenses are booked as other administrative expenses; (iii) check on a sample basis items of expenditure to ensure that these are supported by proper sanction by the competent authority and proper procedures have been followed particularly in cases of procurement; (iv) check and reconcile with cash
+Line Item Subject Matter Test of Controls Substantive Testing Information deductions in other ledgers; reconcile with other ledgers relating to deductions; (viii) check exclusions; Other Administrative Expenses(IE) (i) List/ contributing balance Ledgers to this (i) check delegation of financial powers to ensure that proper control exists; (i) check the results of trend analysis in respect of individual ledgers (ii) collect list of ledger balances which aggregate to this balance; (i) check on a sample basis journal and ledger entries to ensure that no imprudent expenditure or any expenditure which is prima facie excessive has taken place; (ii) check on a sample basis that no expenses which should be booked under establishment expenses are booked as other administrative expenses; (iii) check on a sample basis items of expenditure to ensure that these are supported by proper sanction by the competent authority and proper procedures have been followed particularly in cases of procurement; (iv) check and reconcile with cash

-Line Item Subject Matter Test of Controls Substantive Testing Information book/ bank book; book/ balik book, (vi) check exclusions; Grants/ Subsidies (Expenditure)(IE) (i) List/ Ledgers of such Grants and Subsidies; (ii) Authorities for such Grants/ Subsidies. (iii) Individual Grant Files (i) check procedures for sanctions including the delegations and policies for such sanctions; (ii) check whether the circumstances for such grants/ subsidies entail physical verifications and other procedures; (i) check individual grant files to ensure that conditions and procedures have been adhered to; (ii) check for any ad hoc grant sanctioned; (iii) check that formal requests/demands exist for such grants/subsidies; (iv) check with payment details; (v) check for transactions which can have elements for related party transactions; Interest paid (IE) (i) List of Loan accounts/loan ledgers (ii) Interest Ledgers; (iii) Rate List; (iv) bank Statements; (i) check procedures including delegation of financial powers to resort to borrowings; (ii) check policies regarding borrowings; statements and other documents to ascertain that interestfalled due has
+Line Item Subject Matter Test of Controls Substantive Testing Information Substantive results book/ bank book; (vi) check exclusions; Grants/ Subsidies (Expenditure)(IE) (i) List/ Ledgers of such Grants and Subsidies; (ii) Authorities for such Grants/ Subsidies. (iii) Individual Grant Files (i) check procedures for sanctions including the delegations and policies for such sanctions; (ii) check whether the circumstances for such grants/ subsidies entail physical verifications and other procedures; (i) check individual grant files to ensure that conditions and procedures have been adhered to; (ii) check for any ad hoc grant sanctioned; (iii) check for any ad hoc grant sanctioned; (iii) check that formal requests/ demands exist for such grants/ subsidies; (iv) check with payment details; (v) check for transactions which can have elements for related party transactions; Interest paid (IE) (i) List of Loan accounts/ loan ledgers (ii) Interest Ledgers; (iii) Rate List; (iv) bank Statements; (i) check procedures including delegation of financial powers to resort to borrowings; (ii) check policies regarding borrowings; (i) check the interest ledgers to examine whether interests have been paid correctly and in accordance with the rates applicable; (ii) check with the cash budget to examine circumstances leading to borrowings; (iii) check the bank statements and other documents to ascertain that interestfalled due has